Orange Rainfall Warning Active for Cork Until 6pm

 An Orange warning is the second-highest level of alert issued by Met Éireann and indicates that weather conditions pose a threat to life and property.
 The public are advised to take action to protect themselves and their property from the impacts of severe weather.

 Residents in flood-prone areas should monitor local conditions closely and consider moving vehicles to higher ground where possible.
-Those planning to travel through Cork or Kerry this weekend should allow extra time for journeys and exercise caution on the roads.
+Those travelling through Cork or Kerry today should allow extra time for journeys and exercise caution on the roads.